cortsf/quterofi/README.md

 2. **-kb-cancel'** (Any of `Escape`,`Control+g`,`Control+bracketleft`)

 ## Engines
 Declare `engines.toml` (See [Dir structure](#dir-structure)) using either the basic or extended format.
-Any equivalent toml syntax declaring the same underlying structure should work (not tested).
+Any equivalent toml syntax declaring the same underlying structure/s should work (not tested).

 ### Basic format
 Using this format the user can't define new rules instructing quterofi how to create search engines.
 It allows to declare engines with `[[engines]]` and `[[github_repos]]` exclusively.
 See [Extended format](#extended-format) for an extendable alternative.